sg-crest A Singapore Government Agency Website

 3. Complete your notice period and handover

-If you reject the counter-offer, typically there may be some negotiation over how much notice you are to work.
+If you reject the counteroffer, typically there may be some negotiation over how much notice you are to work.
 Your outgoing employer will want you to stay for as long as possible, while your new employer will be keen for you to start as soon as possible.

 Even if you don’t get your ideal outcome from this conversation, it’s vital to stay focused and see the period out.
-Trying to leave earlier without agreement could jeopardise any termination benefits (or future references).
+Trying to leave earlier without an agreement could jeopardise any termination benefits (or future references).
 Do try to be as flexible as possible with your current employer in the interests of goodwill and maintaining the relationship.
 Your new employer will wait for you as they obviously think highly of you.

 • Ask your line manager how you can best support them in handing over your work to other colleagues and/or your future replacement.